We are committed to making the electricity system fairer and to giving households and businesses more control over their

-We will also implement the National Energy Customer Framework to ensure strong customer protections are in place when market monitoring commences.
+The National Energy Customer Framework will be implemented in Queensland on 1 July 2015.
 The National Energy Customer Framework will benefit consumers by giving them better tools to engage confidently in the retail market, and better support if they are in financial hardship.